 Work with a professional to ensure your home, family, and heating system equipment are safe.
 We also recommend putting a carbon monoxide detector outside each separate sleeping area in your home, as well as the kitchen, basement, and garage.
 Most carbon monoxide detectors last an average of five years.
 The product’s lifetime will vary depending on your make and model.
-Keep it clean and clear from dust and debris and test batteries on a regular basis to ensure your safety.
+Keep it clean and clear from dust and debris and test batteries regularly to ensure your safety.

-Allegiance Heating and Air Conditioning offers 24-hour emergency service, even on weekends and holidays.
+Allegiance Heating & Air, LLC offers 24-hour emergency service, even on weekends and holidays.
 Never hesitate to call us if you think you’re being exposed to potential carbon monoxide poisoning.

 Contact us today for more information about the prevention of carbon monoxide poisoning!

-At Allegiance Heating and Air Conditioning we strive to provide the highest quality and reliable service for our residential and commercial customers.
-We want to deliver the best value to our customers and maintain long lasting relationships by always exceeding their expectations.
-Our pledge is to maintain the highest level of honesty and integrity with our customers, vendors and clients.
+At Allegiance Heating & Air, LLC we strive to provide the highest quality and reliable service for our residential and commercial customers.
+We want to deliver the best value to our customers and maintain long last long-lasting ships by always exceeding their expectations.
+We pledge to maintain the highest level of honesty and integrity with our customers, vendors, and clients.
 Based in Greenville, IN, we’re proud to serve Floyds Knobs, New Albany, Clarksville, Jeffersonville, Sellersburg, Georgetown, and Corydon as well as Louisville, KY areas.